-According to our model, stakeholders’ perceptions of DGF may be affected by governments policies and strategies as well as by public management practices resulting from those policies.
-It may be related to cultural diversity and should be examined in relation to various types of populations (e.g., elderly people and the younger new generations, minorities, and people in the periphery).
-Perceptions of DGF are further expected to affect public sector performance both in terms of outcomes and of processes.
-It may affect both individuals and organizations across the public spheres in many ways.
-For example, public organizations may respond to the level of DGF perceptions within their internal environment, as well as to the level of DGF perceptions in other organizations with whom they interact and collaborate.
-In addition, DFG perceptions may affect individuals within those organizations, as well as other individuals such as citizens, contractors with public agencies, and other public stakeholders.
-Hence, DGF perceptions may affect public sector performance in two major dimensions: (1) the effectiveness and fairness of managerial processes and, (2) the quality and quantity of public services and goods that the government provide.
-According to Vigoda-Gadot and Mizrahi (2014) public sector performance includes processes and outcomes which are both subject to change in the digital sphere of governance.
-While the NPM approach, inspired by neo-liberal ideas, tends to focus on outcomes such as effectiveness and efficiency (Mizrahi, 2017), research in the two recent decades highlight the importance of variables and values related to the managerial process as main determinants of citizens-government relations (Gil-Garcia, et al., 2018; Meijer & Boon, 2021).
-Such values include parameters of accountability, responsibility, fairness, transparency, participation in decision making, and representation, that are increasingly affected by the conventional media, social media, and other digital interfaces.
-All of which may have strong impact on citizens' evaluations of government performance, satisfaction, and public trust in government (Criado & Villodre, 2021; Vigoda-Gadot & Mizrahi, 2014).
-As a result, digital transformation that yields good managerial processes can clearly lead to improved public sector performance but only through the human interface.
-Perceptions of DGF largely reflect these human connections.
-They put greater emphasis on process variables, beyond outcome variables, that may help explain performance as well as provide guidelines for how to improve that performance.
+According to our model, stakeholders’ perceptions of the DGF may be affected by governments’ policies and strategies, and by the public management practices resulting from those policies.
+These perceptions may be related to cultural diversity and should be examined through the lens of various types of populations (e.g., elderly people and younger generations, minorities, and marginalized people).
+Perceptions of the DGF are also expected to affect public sector performance in terms of both outcomes and processes.
+This may affect both individuals and organizations across the public spheres in many ways.
+For example, public organizations may respond to the nature of the perceptions of the DGF within their internal environment, or to the nature of the perceptions of the DGF in other organizations with whom they interact and collaborate.
+In addition, perceptions of the DGF may affect individuals within those organizations, as well as other individuals such as citizens, contractors with public agencies, and other public stakeholders.
+Hence, perceptions of the DGF may affect public sector performance in two major dimensions: (1) the effectiveness and fairness of managerial processes, and (2) the quality and quantity of public services and goods that the government provides.
+According to Vigoda-Gadot and Mizrahi (2014), public sector performance includes processes and outcomes which are both subject to change in the digital sphere of governance.
+While the NPM approach, inspired by neo-liberal ideas, tends to focus on outcomes such as effectiveness and efficiency (Mizrahi, 2017), research in the past two decades has highlighted the importance of variables and values related to the managerial process as the main determinants of citizen-government relations (Gil-Garcia, et al., 2018; Meijer & Boon, 2021).
+Such values include the parameters of accountability, responsibility, fairness, transparency, participation in decision making, and representation, all of which are increasingly affected by conventional media, social media, and other digital interfaces.
+All of this may have a strong impact on citizens’ evaluations of government performance, satisfaction, and public trust in government (Criado & Villodre, 2021; Vigoda-Gadot & Mizrahi, 2014).
+As a result, digital transformation that yields good managerial processes clearly has the capacity to lead to improved public sector performance, but can only do so through the human interface.
+Perceptions of the DGF largely reflect these human connections.
+They put greater emphasis on process variables, placing them above outcome variables, that may help explain performance and provide guidelines for how to improve that performance.

-We therefore argue that successful digital transformation may create more positive views among a variety of stakeholders towards DGF.
+We therefore argue that successful digital transformation may create more positive views among a variety of stakeholders towards the DGF.
 These may then increase both organizational and individual indicators of government outcomes and performance in terms of processes and results.
-Yet, we further expect that such relations and impacts may vary depending on individual, structural and cultural parameters.
-More positive perceptions of DGF have the potential to lead to improved performance because they may indicate that individuals adjust and accept the digital reforms in government as an inherent part of governments’ responsibilities to improve services and public goods.
+However, we also expect that such relations and impacts may vary depending on individual, structural and cultural parameters.
+More positive perceptions of the DGF have the potential to lead to improved performance because they may indicate that individuals are adjusting and accepting the digital reforms in government as an inherent part of governments’ responsibilities to improve services and public goods.
 Digital technologies may increase transparency, enable effective participation in decision making, improve accountability mechanisms and establish fairness in the relations between the public sector and citizens.

-However, an important missing link in this relationship is individuals’ mental and emotional reactions to digital government transformations and to perceptions of DGF.
-In the next section we suggest that mental and emotional models (MEMO) may help in better understanding the interactive relations of the trio.
-We will argue that MEMO mediates the relationship between stakeholders’ perceptions of DGF and organizational outcomes.
+However, an important missing link in this relationship is individuals’ mental and emotional reactions to digital government transformations and to perceptions of the DGF.
+In the next section, we suggest that mental and emotional models (MEMOs) may help better understand the interactive relations of the trio.
+We will argue that MEMOs mediate the relationship between stakeholders’ perceptions of the DGF and organizational outcomes.

-Mental and Emotional Models (MEMO): The missing link for integration?
+Mental and Emotional Models (MEMOs): The missing link for integration?